collocations.org

 The hearing was told that the child had been left with a 14-year-old babysitter.

-HEARING + VERB
+hearing + VERB

-take place | begin, open
+take place

-at a/the ~
+at a/the hearing

 At a preliminary hearing the judge announced that the trial would begin on March 21.

-in a/the ~
+in a/the hearing

 She was granted a divorce in a five-minute hearing.

-pending a/the ~
+pending a/the hearing

-without a ~
+without a hearing

-A High Court judge dismissed the case without a hearing.
+The judge dismissed the case without a hearing.

 3. chance for an opinion to be considered